dynamsoft-docs/capture-vision-docs/architecture/output.md

 5. Normalized image based on a detected document boundary
 6. Data tables parsed from barcode text or text line(s) found on the image

 These results are "final" because they are only returned after an image has finished processing.
-In other words, for each image, the CRR callback functions are only triggered once when it has finished processing.
+In other words, for each image, the CRR callback functions are only triggered once.

 The CRR interface consists of

 1. A callback function that returns all six types of results.
 This function is always triggered.
-2. Six callback functions for each of the six types of results.
+2. Six other callback functions for each of the six types of results.
 These functions are only triggered when their corresponding types of results exist.

 <div class="sample-code-prefix template2"></div>
    >- JavaScript